mpv-player/mpv/DOCS/man/en/options.rst

         - ``--reset-on-next-file=""``
           Do not reset pause mode.

-``--reuse-socket``
-    (udp:// only)
-    Allows a socket to be reused by other processes as soon as it is closed.

 ``--saturation=<-100-100>``
     Adjust the saturation of the video signal (default: 0).
 You can get grayscale output with this option.
 Not supported by all video output